lukedrogan/readme/README.md

 ## Contributors

-For contributors please use contact details below
+Contributors can make contact via the contact information below

 ## Tests

-No testing applicable for this project
+No tests required

 ## Questions